Simon-Ranger/Python/Programs/README.md

 + Expense Tracker
   - Use Pandas, PySimpleGUI and Matplotlib
   - let the user track expenses
-  - make it so the expenses can be statistically analysied
+  - make it so the expenses can be statistically analysed

 + Regex Query Tool
   - highlights all matching patterns used by regex within text from the user

 + Quiz Application
-  - create a questionaire
+  - create a questionnaire
   - set a timer for the tests
   - make it so users can create an account, some being admin
   - user answers the questions and if wrong given the answer